czhou578/cifar/notes.md

 # OAuth

+In this case, the access token is my GitHub personal token.
+This is returned in the auth callback route.

 Client ID: helps identify the app
 Client Secret: basically a password. - should never be exposed.

 After the user gives access, github will give a secret code.
 Then, a POST request will contain the secret, client id, and client secret.

 .search in URLocation in react router gives back everything after the ? in the url

+Implicit Grant: access token would be returned directly in the URL fragment.

+PKCE: Would include PKCE specific parameters like code_verifier, code_challenge, etc.

+Resources Owner Credentials Grant Type: the trusted client would get the resource owner's credential

+Client Credentials Grant type: for microservices: using clientid and secret.
+This is for machine to machine communication, so it is very simple.